kubernetes/enhancements/keps/sig-network/2104-reworking-kube-proxy-architecture/README.md

 As a developer I'd like to implement a backend proxy implementation without being dependent on the K8s API, and without creating any load on the Kubernetes API - either in edge networking scenarios, or in high scale scenarios.

+#### Story 6

+As a user of Kubernetes at large scales, I want more ways to offload APIServer strain, then simply reducing the amount of Endpoints allowed in an EndpointSlice.

 ### Notes/Constraints/Caveats (Optional)

 - sending the full-state could be resource consuming on big clusters, but it should still be O(1) to